 About me

-My research interests involve addressing interdisciplinary problems in epidemiology that involve the dynamics of behaviour.
-I have particular interests in public, veterinary and plant health policy, including zoonoses and the implementation of One Health approaches to disease management.
-My approach involves the application of mathematical and computational methods, including the development of models, parameter inference and the evaluation of interventions via computational simulation.
+My research interests include addressing interdisciplinary problems in epidemiology that involve the dynamics of behaviour.
+Application areas span public, veterinary and plant health policy, including zoonoses and the implementation of One Health approaches to disease management.
+To study these problems I use a variety of mathematical and computational methods, including the development of models, parameter inference and the evaluation of interventions via computational simulation.

-My research to date may be grouped under three broad categories: (i) Public health policy; (ii) Social contagion and impact of behaviour on infectious disease dynamics; (iii) Zoonotic transmission and One Health.
+My research to date may be grouped under three broad categories: (i) Modelling to inform health policy; (ii) Social contagion and impact of behaviour on infectious disease dynamics; (iii) Zoonotic transmission and One Health.
 See Research for more information on specific projects.